HassanSep21/llm-eval-harness/README.md

 - `dual_judge: false` + `secondary_backend: null` — single judge mode, no calibration
 - `dual_judge: true` — both judges score every case independently; agreement computed per dimension
+- `secondary_model` — optional per-run override for the local judge model; omit to use the `OLLAMA_JUDGE_MODEL` default from `.env`.
+Exposed in the UI as "Judge model override" on the New Run screen.
 - Cases where judges disagree by more than `JUDGE_DISAGREEMENT_THRESHOLD` (default `0.3`) are flagged `low_confidence: true`
-- `target_model` (set on the run itself, not in `judge_config`) is always executed via the local Ollama backend, regardless of which backends are configured as judges
+- `target_model` and `system_prompt` are set on the run itself, not in `judge_config`.
+The target model is always executed via the local Ollama backend, regardless of which backends are configured as judges.

 ---